-A person’s national police certificate will contain the same information whether they apply for it while living overseas or in Australia.
+A person’s national police check will contain the same information whether they apply for it while living overseas or in Australia.
 So, there’s no need to worry that you’ll have to deal with a completely different certificate should you request a background check from an overseas employee.

 - What Is the Process to Run a Background Check on Overseas Employees?

 It’s really quick and easy to run a background check on an overseas employee.
 To start with, you the employer must ask that they apply for a check and, if you have a preference, direct them to the police checking service you would like them to use.
 More on this in a moment.

 From there, all they have to do is complete five simple steps before submitting.
 They are as follows:

 - Enter their full name, the purpose of their police check, and the state in which the organisation they work for is based.
 This latter detail will let the National Police Checking Service know what check an applicant requires, for example, a police check Victoria.